Do it online

 - no animal will be sold to a child under the age of 12 years

 A licence may be refused or withheld on other grounds if those grounds are such that conditions are not suitable for the keeping of animals.
 Each licence is subject to standard conditions that are imposed on all pet shops licensed by the Council.
 In addition to the standard conditions a licence may also contain special conditions that are only applicable to your premises.

-If found guilty under this Act, the defendant's licence may be cancelled and they may be disqualified from keeping a pet shop for such length of time as the Court thinks fit.
+If found guilty your licence may be cancelled and you may be disqualified from keeping a pet shop for such length of time as the Court thinks fit.

 Licenses for pet shops may be issued provided the applicant is not disqualified under any of the following Acts: